npallikarakis/DNN_inverse_line_source/README.md

 **Problem Breakdown:**

 **Classification Problem:**
 We classify the number of unknown sources, N=1 or 2, using the surface electric and magnetic fields.
-The corresponding Python code can be found in the file classification_2sources_final.py.
+The corresponding Python code can be found in the file "classification_2sources_final.py".

 **Inverse Problem with One Source:**
 We predict the position and strength of a single line source inside the dielectric cylinder.
-This multi-output regression problem is solved in the file regression_1source_final.py.
+This regression problem is solved in the file "regression_1source_final.py".

 **Inverse Problem with Two Sources and Fixed Strength:**
 We predict the positions of two line sources, assuming their strengths are fixed.
-The Python code for this is in regression_2sourcesFix_final.py.
+The Python code for this is in "regression_2sourcesFix_final.py".

 **Inverse Problem with Two Sources and Variable Strength:**
 In this case, we predict both the positions and strengths of two line sources.
-The implementation can be found in regression_2sourcesVary_final.py.
+The implementation can be found in "regression_2sourcesVary_final.py".

 **Data Generation for the Direct Problem:**
 The direct scattering problems were solved analytically.
 Specifically, the data were generated numerically from the surface fields (solutions of the direct scattering problem), evaluated at the surface ρ=α.
 For our experiments, we used an electric radius